mmitsuzo/dotfiles/README.md

 ## UPDATE
 - (yyyy-mm-dd) `<C-t>` assigned to tmux-prefix instead of `<C-j>` to avoid conflict
 - (2023-05-02) `<C-a>` assigned to tmux-prefix instead of `<C-t>` to avoid conflict
+- (2023-05-16) tmux default terminal changed from `tmux-256color` to `xterm-256color` to support extended keys like Ctrl-PageDown (this is the tab change key in Vim).

 # docker files for working environment